-Pharmaceutical Supply Chain Networks with Outsourcing Under Price and Quality Competition
+Nagurney, Li, and Nagurney Pharmaceutical Supply Chain Networks with Outsourcing Under Price and Quality Competition

-Anna Nagurney1, Dong (Michelle) Li1, and Ladimer S. Nagurney2
+Anna Nagurney, Dong (Michelle) Li, Ladimer S. Nagurney

-1Isenberg School of Management University of Massachusetts, Amherst, Massachusetts 01003

-2Department of Electrical and Computer Engineering University of Hartford, West Hartford, CT 06117 where a full list of references can be found.
+- Department of Operations and Information Management Isenberg School of Management University of Massachusetts, Amherst, MA 01003 - 2 Department of Electrical and Computer Engineering University of Hartford, West Hartford, CT 06117

+Acknowledgments

-INFORMS Annual Meeting, Minneapolis, MN Oct 6-9, 2013 This research was supported, in part, by the National Science Foundation (NSF) grant CISE #1111276, for the NeTS: Large: Collaborative Research: Network Innovation Through Choice project awarded to the University of Massachusetts Amherst.
+This research was supported, in part, by the National Science Foundation (NSF) grant CISE #1111276, for the NeTS: Large: Collaborative Research: Network Innovation Through Choice project awarded to the University of Massachusetts Amherst.
 This support is gratefully acknowledged.

 This presentation is based on the paper:

-Nagurney, A., Li, D., and Nagurney, L., 2013.
-Pharmaceutical Supply Chain Networks with Outsourcing Under Price and Quality Competition, in press in the International Transactions in Operational Research,
+Nagurney, A., Li, D., and Nagurney, L.S., 2013.
+Pharmaceutical Supply Chain Networks with Outsourcing Under Price and Quality Competition, International Transactions in Operational Research 20(6), (2013), pp 859-888, where a full list of references can be found.